Ne0n4ik6/Kairos/README.md

 - HTML5, CSS3, JavaScript
 - Open Server

-## Installation and launch
+## Installing and running the frontend and backend parts of the site using OpenServer
-1. Download the archive
+1. Download the archive from the latest commit

 2. Setting up a local server using OpenServer
 1) Copy the project folder to OSPanel\domains\kairos.com\